NigelBautista26/TestAPI/README.md

 # TestAPI

-Please find the instruction guide on how to build a uperTest API framework here: https://seleniumwithjavapython.wordpress.com/rest-api-testing/supertest/
+Please find the instruction guide on how to build a SuperTest API framework here: https://seleniumwithjavapython.wordpress.com/rest-api-testing/supertest/

 How To Run My API Test using SuperTest Framework…